dermesser/False/README.md

 ## Execution

 The FalseExec front-end is quite minimalistic, but works fine.
-After calling the binary, it asks for code:
+Once started, it shows the following prompt:

     Haskell FALSE interpreter
     Waiting for code... (end with Ctrl-D)